isontheline/pro.webssh.net/documentation/src/docs/documentation/terminal-state-bar/index.md

     The State Bar is not available when the session goes through a jump host ("Connect Through"), nor on Telnet sessions.
 It is available on SSH and mosh sessions.

 ## Compose the State Bar
-1. Go to Settings → Terminal → State Bar (or tap Settings in the State Bar menu of any terminal).
+1. Go to Settings → Terminal → State Bar (or tap Customize in the State Bar menu of any terminal).
 2. Use the add button (top right):
     * **Add**: create your own item, written in JavaScript (see below).
     * **Built-in Items**: pick an item provided by WebSSH (see below).
 3. Drag the handles to reorder the items.
 Long press (or right click) an item to delete it.

+The **⋯** menu offers **Export Items…** and **Import Items…**, to save the whole list in a JSON file and load it back, on another account or to share a setup.
+The export contains every item in order with its appearance and settings; built-in items are stored as references, your own items with their script.
+An import first checks the file, then asks for a confirmation since it **replaces all your current items**.
+Only import files you trust: scripts can run commands on your servers.
+Built-in items unknown to your version of WebSSH are skipped.

-The **⋯** menu offers **Reset to Defaults**: after a confirmation, every saved item is deleted, your own scripts included, and the bar gets its original items back.
+The same menu offers **Reset to Defaults**: after a confirmation, every saved item is deleted, your own scripts included, and the bar gets its original items back.
 As the list is synchronized through iCloud, the reset applies to your other devices too.

 A **preview of the bar** sits above the list and follows every change: order, appearance, separators and flexible spaces are exact.
 Built-in items show their real value when a session is open (read locally, nothing is sent to the server), your own items show their icon and name since scripts are not run here (use [Test](#test-your-item) for that), and the Progress item is shown with a sample value so you can see where it will appear.
 The preview uses the theme of the open session, and scrolls sideways when the bar is wider than the screen.
+To find which element of the bar a row stands for, tap the **locate** button (scope icon) of the row, or *Locate in the Bar* in its context menu: the preview scrolls to the item and flashes it, which is especially handy for spaces, flexible spaces and separators.
+With a pointer (Mac, iPad), simply hovering a row highlights its item.

 Changes are saved immediately and synchronized through iCloud like the rest of your data.
 When the settings were opened from a State Bar menu, that bar is rebuilt when you leave them; other open terminals pick up the changes with Restart in their State Bar menu.

 !!! tip "First launch"
-    Until you compose your own list, the State Bar shows **Connection info**, **Progress** and **Recording** as blocks next to the menu button, then **Connection**, a **Flexible Space** and **Terminal size**, which puts the terminal size on the right edge.
-If you already had a list before 32.10, the three system items were added once at its head, so your bar looks the same as before.
+    Until you compose your own list, the State Bar shows **Connection info**, **Progress** and **Recording**, each followed by a **Separator**, then **Connection name**, a **Flexible Space** and **Terminal size**, which puts the terminal size on the right edge.
+If you already had a list before 32.10, the three system items and their separators were added once at its head.

 ## System items
-Since WebSSH 32.10, the three elements that used to be fixed are items of the *Built-in Items* picker (section *System*).
+Since WebSSH 32.10, the three elements that used to be fixed are items of the *Built-in Items* picker, listed first among the other built-in items.
 Their content is driven by the terminal, not computed every 3 seconds.
 Each can be added once.

 | Item | Shows | Tap |
 | --- | --- | --- |